telepancake/uwrx/IMPLEMENTATION_PLAN.md

 #### 8.2 Cache Hit Detection (`src/rebuild/cache.zig`)
 - **Tasks**:
-  - For each process in parent trace:
+  - For each process in replay trace:
-    - Collect all read file paths
+    - Collect all read and written file and directory paths
-    - Compute content hashes or use timestamps
+    - See if no changes in layers above
   - On current run:
     - Before executing whitelisted process:
-    - Check if all read files are unchanged
+    - Check if all read files and directories are unchanged
     - Account for different parent trace sets

 #### 8.3 Process Skipping (`src/rebuild/skip.zig`)